 What are the main causes and symptoms of a toothache?

 A toothache can also be due to a crack in the tooth.
 Teeth usually crack when they have large filings in them, when the patient has a heavy bite force, after a root canal treatment that has left the tooth fragile, or after chewing on hard foods.
 This is why crowns/caps on teeth are recommended in some instances as they add extra strength and provide support to the remaining structure of a previously treated tooth.
 Toothache symptoms from a crack can be varied, however ‘rebound pain’ (i.e. when biting on the tooth and releasing) may be the cause of discomfort.
 Your dentist will perform a number of tests to determine the toothache treatment in this instance.

-A toothache may also be caused by gum problems.
+Toothaches may also be caused by gum problems.
 Sometimes our gums can become infected, causing pain.
 Gum recession can also cause a toothache.
 In these instances, the dentine of the tooth is exposed, and when cold air, foods or drinks enter the mouth, a short, sharp, cold sensation can be experienced.
 Using sensitive toothpastes and/or fluoride varnish, or even having gum surgery, may be necessary to treat this type of toothache.

-Wisdom teeth may also cause a toothache.
+Wisdom teeth can also cause a toothache.
 Sometimes, our mouths do not have enough room for our wisdom teeth to erupt, and they become impacted.
 These teeth can easily become infected and cause toothaches.
 The toothache symptoms from wisdom teeth are usually discomfort of the gum, sore jaws and / or a dull throb in the area.

-Sometimes, a toothache may not be associated with the tooth itself but is referred from surrounding structures.
+Sometimes a toothache may not be associated with the tooth itself but is referred from surrounding structures.
 In such cases, a general dentist may choose to refer the patients to a medical doctor.